Create and use Dataflows (Gen2) in Microsoft Fabric

 Tip: If the Copy Data wizard opens automatically, close it!

-Tip: Use the Power BI Desktop Dataflows connector to connect directly to the data transformations done with your dataflow.
+Tip: In Power BI Desktop, you can connect directly to the data transformations done with your dataflow by using the Power BI dataflows (Legacy) connector.

 You can also make additional transformations, publish as a new dataset, and distribute with intended audience for specialized datasets.